Table of Contents

 D. Balland, B. Hourcade, and C. M. Kieffer

-“snow.”
-On the tropical margins of the Irano-Afghan plateau, snow is exceptional below an altitude of 1,000 meters.
-Not that it cannot fall in abundance there, but then it is a memorable event and as such duly recorded by local chroniclers.
+On the tropical margins of the Irano-Afghan plateau, snow is in fact exceptional below an altitude of 1,000 meters.
+Not that it cannot fall in abundance there, but then it is a memorable event.
+In the remaining two-thirds of the territory of Iran and Afghanistan snow is a common occurrence.

 This Article Has Images/Tables.